mellaurie/tone/pages/02.april-2020/04.do-not-click/page.md

 The internet is full of serendipitous surprises, and you should take advantage of that.
 Use links in your course materials to extend understanding, provide context, and promote curiosity.

-If you have an image you'd like to share, send me a link and I'll add it as a header to one of our pages along with credit, of course.
+If you have an image you'd like to share, send me a link at [safe-email autolink="true"]colin.madland@twu.ca[/safe-email] and I'll add it as a header to one of our pages, along with credit, of course.